-pgcopydb copy indexes - Create all the indexes found in the source database in the target pgcopydb copy constraints - Create all the constraints found in the source database in the target
+pgcopydb copy indexes - Create all the indexes found in the source database in the target

 The command pgcopydb copy indexes fetches the list of indexes from the source database and runs each index CREATE INDEX statement on the target database.
 The statements for the index definitions are modified to include IF NOT EXISTS and allow for skipping indexes that already exist on the target database.